 - Live by the rule of thumb that if it feels spammy, it probably is.

 Keeping abreast of which techniques will win you traffic and which will land you with a penalty is no easy feat.
-That’s why at Yellowball we make it our job to know.
-Hiring an award-winning agency like Yellowball to ensure that your SEO is effective and above board is essential to keeping your website in good standing on the SERPs and most importantly, in Google’s good books.
+That’s why at Yellowball, we make it our job to know.
+Hiring an award-winning SEO agency like Yellowball will ensure that your website remains in Google’s good books.
+This is essential to maintaining a consistent presence in the SERPs, not to mention avoiding any costly penalties.